 Cheap flights: I’d recommend searching through eDreams.net.
 They scan tons of different travel discount sites and feature special flight deals.

 Hotel Deals: My top choice is probably Priceline.com —I’ve found some insanely cheap (beautiful hotels).
 Other sites I check are Expedia.com and the Hilton (for points).
-Another awesome option for Washington DC is Airbnb–you can find some cool spots in the heart of the city–for $40 off your first stay, sign up here!
+Another awesome option for Washington DC is Airbnb–you can find some cool spots in the heart of the city–for savings on your first stay, sign up here!
 Savings tip: stay outside the city (Arlington, Alexandria, etc). to save a little–you can take the metro in pretty easily!
 It’s a ton of fun to stay in the city center and be able to walk to everything though, so make your choice wisely.

 Car Rentals: You don’t need a car in Washington DC, and honestly, driving in the city terrifies me to this day.
 Also, parking is incredibly miserable.
 If you decide to brave driving, you can’t go wrong with CarRentals.com.
 They pull from a number of different car companies, and definitely provide good deals.
-If you’re looking for a luxury rental, try Sixt–they provide some legit deals on premium and luxury rentals!

 So, I hope you found this guide to the top Washington DC tourist attractions helpful!
 I had an awesome time in the year I lived there, and visiting the city should be on everyone’s bucket list.